mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - FIND - Image Manipulation Related Items.md

 ### Change the DPI of images.

-Change the DPI of JPEG images 200 dpi:
+Change the DPI of JPEG images to 200 dpi:

 	find 'Desktop/Pics' -type f -name '*.jpg' |\
 	  while read FULL_IMAGE_PATH